ippontech/blog-usa/posts/an-introduction-to-dqm.md

 Data Quality Management (DQM) is a practice that aims to maintain a high quality of data.
 DQM extends from data acquisition to distribution of data.
 DQM is about employing processes, methods, and technologies to ensure the quality of the data meets specific business requirements.
 DQM is extensive, with far-reaching results if employed in a reliable, consistent, continual manner.
 Ultimately, DQM aims to deliver trusted data in a timely manner.

 #Why do you need Data Quality Management Processes in Place?
 Most of a company's operations and decisions rely heavily on data, so the emphasis on data quality is even higher.
 Data quality refers to the assessment of information collected relative to its purpose and its ability to serve that purpose.
 Low-quality data costs organizations daily.
-An estimate by IBM calculated that the annual cost of data quality related issues, amounted to [$3.1 trillion](https://www.ibmbigdatahub.com/infographic/four-vs-big-data).
+An estimate by IBM calculated that the annual cost of data quality related issues amounted to around [$3.1 trillion](https://www.ibmbigdatahub.com/infographic/four-vs-big-data).

 In addition, good data quality increases the accuracy of analytics applications, which can lead to better business decision-making that boosts sales and improves internal processes.
 High-quality data can help expand the use of BI dashboards and analytics tools, as well.
 If analytics data is seen as trustworthy, business users are more likely to rely on it instead of basing decisions on gut feelings or their own spreadsheets.